ArpanMoharana/ArpanMoharana/README.md

 ### 📖 About Me

-[cite_start]A motivated B.Tech student specializing in AI and Data Science with proven skills in designing predictive models, developing immersive XR/VR experiences, and building responsive full-stack web applications[cite: 1]. [cite_start]My goal is to contribute to impactful, data-driven, and AI-powered solutions by leveraging a passion for enhancing system performance and creative problem-solving[cite: 1]. [cite_start]I am currently an **XR Developer Intern at FireBirdVR** [cite: 1][cite_start], where I am actively training in Unity and C# to build solutions for diverse industries[cite: 1].
+A motivated B.Tech student specializing in AI and Data Science with proven skills in designing predictive models, developing immersive XR/VR experiences, and building responsive full-stack web applications.
+My goal is to contribute to impactful, data-driven, and AI-powered solutions by leveraging a passion for enhancing system performance and creative problem-solving.
+I am currently an **XR Developer Intern at FireBirdVR** , where I am actively training in Unity and C# to build solutions for diverse industries.

 ---